PCB Manufacture Process

 A tool known as a four-headed flying probe is then used to accurately check and test all connections on the bare boards for proper conductivity, searching both sides for any sign of shorting.
 This is done with reference to the original CAD data supplied, rather than comparing one board to another, eliminating any risk of errors creeping in gradually across large production batches.

 At this point, the finished board shapes and dimensions can then be scored or routed out of a larger panel, using a precision CNC routing machine.
-This process can be automated using the original CAD data, or performed manually using a video-guided joystick assembly.
+This assembly process can be automated using the original CAD data, or performed manually using a video-guided joystick.
 In some cases, clients will prefer us to leave smaller boards as a full panel for ease of installation.

 20. Final inspection and shipping